-Notwithstanding such expectation, the Authority reserves the right to apply the proceeds of the Offered Bonds in any manner consistent with the provisions of the Resolution.
-See Appendix F for a description of the federal low income housing tax credit program.
+Notwithstanding such expectation, the Authority reserves the right to apply the proceeds of the Offered Bonds in any manner consistent with the provisions of the Resolution and the Code.
+The Potomac Church Apartments Mortgage Loan is expected to be funded in part with \$155,000 of proceeds from the Authority's Rental Housing Bonds, 2021 Series B-Non-AMT.